For the U.S. Network of Clinics

 Communication app.
 This app is used to display the list of patients and loads of medical data including history graphs and updating measurements from Bluetooth sensors.
 It also allows medical staff members to make video/voice calls.
 The app is compatible with standard phones and tablets.

 Home app.
 Installed on a stationary device, the app enables patients to request healthcare services.
 Alternatively, it can be used on TV screens through connected on SNAs or personal mobile devices.

 “Relatives” app.
-By using this app, relatives get access to patient’s data and video/voice call services.
+By using this app, relatives can access patient’s data and video/voice call services.
 It has limited capabilities as compared to the one intended for medical stuff.

 “Heartbeat” module.
-This module periodically notifies and updates users on new commands pushed directly from the server or from doctor’s device through the server.
-It dispatches new commands to appropriate modules and provides the server with the list of project components installed on user’s devices.
+This module sends notifications and updates users on new recommendations pushed directly from the server or from a doctor’s device through the server.
+It dispatches new recommendations to appropriate modules and provides the server with the list of project components installed on user’s devices.

 1. UI administration tool.
-Provides useful functionalities to streamline healthcare delivery:
+Provides useful functionalities to streamline healthcare delivery, such as: